zwin-project/.github/profile/README.md

-## ZIGEN is a windowing system for XR
+## Zwin is a windowing system for XR

 In the modern desktop environment, windowing systems such as X11 or Wayland provide a multitasking environment where multi applications from different